andrewcooke/Drawing.jl/README.md

 end
 ```

-draws a red square, on a white background, in a 100x100 pixel png format
+Which draws a red square, on a white background, in a 100x100 pixel png format
 image, with two different line widths.